-During this period I have had the pleasure to meet some great individuals who are also enthusiastic collectors of these fine telescopes, and had the opportunity to visit and observe through 6 inch Unitron telescopes in five locations including Texas, Arizona, Connecticut, Vermont and Michigan.
+During this period I’ve also had the pleasure of meeting some great individuals who are also enthusiastic collectors of these fine telescopes, and had the opportunity to visit and observe through 6 inch Unitron telescopes in five locations including Texas, Arizona, Connecticut, Vermont and Michigan.
 For me these experiences have been the thrills of a lifetime!
 The star party at Rafes Urban Astronomy Center held in March 2015 was especially gratifying…as was the opportunity to work with the members of the Green Mountain Association of Amateur Astronomers – dedicated individuals responsible for taking care of the 6 inch Unitron at Castleton University in Vermont.

 As an original owner of two Unitron telescopes, I have been an admirer of these fine instruments since first reading about them in Sky and Telescope magazine back in the 1950’s.
 With that as part of my motivation, I decided to take on as a retirement project the research and documentation of the history of the Unitron Company.
 I recognize there are some very good articles that document the history already hosted on various sites.
 However, it is my belief there is good justification to consolidate this information in an effort to provide a more comprehensive and detailed history.
 It is also my belief there are good sources still available that can provide personal insight into the company, but time is running out to take advantage of these sources.
 This website is intended to serve as a means for those sources to provide that information not only on the history, but hopefully on some of the hidden large aperture Unitron and Polarex telescopes.

 The two primary objectives I proposed for this project are to:

 1. Develop a comprehensive and verifiable history of the Unitron USA Company from the early 1950s until the early 1990s, and include what history can be uncovered about its supplier, Nihon Seiko

-2. Document the existing 5 inch and 6 inch scopes; there are no accurate records of production numbers
+2. Document the existing 5 inch and larger telescopes; there are no accurate records of production numbers

 Dave Komar, Culpeper, VA